Seed7: Database abstraction API

 Seed7 provides a library with a database independent API.
 Programs can connect to MySQL, MariaDB, SQLite, PostgreSQL, Oracle, Open Database Connectivity (ODBC), Firebird, InterBase, IBM Db2 and SQL Server databases.
 Independent from the database prepared statements can be created, bind variables can be used, the statements can be executed and result sets can be fetched.

 History

 Seed7 is based on MASTER, an extensible programming language described in the diploma and doctoral theses of Thomas Mertes.
 Most of the original ideas of MASTER, such as user defined statements and operators, can be found in Seed7.
 A precompiler, to translate MASTER to Pascal, was proposed, but unimplemented, in the original project.
 In 1989, development began on an interpreter for MASTER, named HAL.
 In 2005, the MASTER and HAL projects were released as open source under the Seed7 project name.
 Since then new versions have been released every two or three weeks.
 As of version 2021-04-25 the Seed7 project contains more than 500,000 source lines of code and several hundred pages of documentation.

+Mertes has said that the name Seed7 came from the concept of his ideas for the language being spread as seeds that would grow as others used it.
+The "7" part was added because it was a prime number that he felt sounded good with "seed".